top of page

 • Appropriate dress is required; summer temperatures should be anticipated

-• Cell phones and earbuds are not permitted during shifts
+• Cell phones and earbuds are not permitted during sessions

 (Parents may contact the front desk at 401-294-6363 if needed)